 Thames Clippers

 Thames Clippers operate a daily scheduled fast service between Waterloo and QE2 Pier (North Greenwich & O2) via Canary Wharf and Greenwich.
-For many years, most trips were run by the smaller catamarans Sky Clipper, Star Clipper and Storm Clipper with additional peak services by the larger Hurricane Clipper when it arrived in 2001.
-Hurricane Clipper then operated a service between the two Tate Galleries via the London Eye between the peaks.
+They were formed as Collins River Services c.2000, soon adopting the marketing name of Thames Clippers.
+For many years, most trips were run by the smaller catamarans Sky Clipper, Star Clipper and Storm Clipper These three small catamarans had been built in 1991/92 for RiverBus, who had pioneered a fast commuter service on the Thames.
+Thames Clippers effectively recreated their service from the City to Docklands, but with greater capital and far more impressive vessels.
+They were joined by the by the larger Hurricane Clipper in 2001.
+Hurricane Clipper later operated a service between the two Tate Galleries via the London Eye between the peaks, with a special livery created by Damian Hirst.
 When Moon Clipper and Sun Clipper arrived, they took most of the commuter services.
 A new non-stop service from Waterloo to the O2 (ex-Millennium Dome) began in 2007.
 This now runs only when there are O2 events, since normal services have been extended from Masthouse to Greenwich and QE2 Pier.
 Thames Clippers also operate the short ferry service between Canary Wharf and the Hilton Hotel, originally with Abel Magwitch, but later using Twin Star.
 Thames Clippers moved their base from by Greenland Pier to Trinity Buoy Wharf (opposite the O2) at the end of 2007.
 Services increased to a 15 minute frequency in November 2007, but reduced to every 20 minutes from March 15th 2008, despite all 6 new boats plus overhauled Hurricane Clipper, Moon Clipper and Sun Clipper being available for service.
 Weekend services extended to Woolwich.
 The timetable was revised again from October 13th 2008, reverting to a Woolwich shuttle on Saturdays.

 New 2007 Catamarans